wong-bria/ThreeTrios/README.md

  or view package but its own package instead.

  A card is in the format: String int int int int , or Name northValue southValue eastValue westValue

-*** Assignment 9 ***
-    - We added a new feature that decorated the grid and allowed a user to toggle between having hints turned on or off.
-For hints to be toggled between on and off, player one would click 'q' and player two would click 'w'.
-For the hints to appear, the user must toggle hints on, then click on a card in their hand.